 Let me give you the run down before we get started.
-First, in order to create a website you will have to find a domain name and a professional web hosting service.
+First, we’ll have to pick the right website building platform to provide the foundation of your website.
+Then, you will have to find a domain name and a professional web hosting service.
 There are tons of providers out there and you’ll need to carefully select the provider as it can impact the overall performance of your website, such as speed, stability, up-time, etc. I will show you exactly where to find the best deals as we go along in this guide.

 Once you’ve setup your domain name and web hosting service (only takes a few minutes), it then comes down to actually configuring your website.
 I will introduce to you WordPress, a free CMS (content management system) platform that is very simple to use to build professional websites in minutes.

 P.S.
 This site was created using the exact same steps that I am going to walk you through!
 Neat huh!

 #1 – Selecting the right Website Building Platform

 Making a website is a lot like making a house, you need a solid foundation in which to place the house on top of, otherwise you could face issues in the future.
 The case is the same when making a website, choosing the right website building platform is crucial for the long-term success of your website.

 When the Internet first started, the only way to build a website was through HTML code and as you can imagine had a steep learning curve for beginners.